 There are a few ongoing research efforts into creating a faster version of t-SNE which would be able to handle significantly larger databases.
 Additionally there are other dimensionality reduction algorithms which might prove a reasonable substitution.

+Clearly, this research should be conducted in close collaboration with experts in the field to both provide biology/chemistry based explanation to the observed trends and to capitalize on the results.

 List of Publications